 Metropolis is a silent movie from 1927 conceived and filmed by German writer/director Fritz Lang.
 There was a time in college when I saw some version of the classic film.
 But it had been edited many times after its initial showing in Germany.
 The version I first saw was chopped up, missing nearly 40 minutes of footage and the quality was not very flattering.
 I don’t believe I made it through the first time.
-But I recently watched a fully restored version that included 148 minutes of its original 153 minute runtime.
+But I recently watched a fully restored version that included 148 minutes of its original 153-minute runtime.
 I can now say that it’s a brilliant work of art that should be admired if only for Lang’s vision or the film’s groundbreaking design and effects.
 But don’t go out and add it to your queue just yet, because I’ll be the first to admit it isn’t for everyone.
 But if you’re a film fanatic, it’s certainly a film worth watching.
 It is a film that gives us clues as to how we arrived today’s film industry.

 In order to understand Lang’s vision, it probably helps to understand the era in which the vision was born.
 It was the 1920’s, World War I had ended and there were not yet any threats of World War II.
-As the world powers were transitioning from an industrial era to a service oriented societies, our cities were going vertical.
-Architecture, design and art were all getting modern.
+As the world powers were transitioning from an industrial era to service-oriented societies, our cities were going vertical.
+Architecture, design, and art were all getting modern.
 Many visionaries were looking toward the future and the Art Deco era was born.
 Fritz Lang literally fleshed out the concept for Metropolis when he first visited New York City.
 The lights, the architecture and the bustle of the city that never sleeps must have been a bit of a horror story realized to Lang.
 To watch Metropolis, I can only expect that his vision for the future was a dark one as it doesn’t appear he had an optimistic view of the future.
-His views of the future resulted in a clear separation of the societal classes in a world where it didn’t seem like any but the wealthy had much to live for.
+His views of the future resulted in a clear separation of the social classes in a world where it didn’t seem like any but the wealthy had much to live for.

 Initially, the movie was not so well received due to its perceived communist undertones.
 Ironically, one of the most negative criticisms of the film came from a somewhat ironic source: H.G.
 Wells.
 He commented that the film was “quite the silliest film,” and criticized how machinery created the class separation “rather than relieving it”.
 In all, Wells felt the film had a pessimistic view of society, which is interesting coming from the writer of The Invisible Man and War of the Worlds.